USAT General Frank M. Coxe: Design and construction

-The Coxe was not a navy ship; it was among the thousands of vessels owned and operated by the US Army for specific logistical purposes.
+General Frank M. Coxe was not a United States Navy ship; it was among the thousands of vessels owned and operated by the US Army for specific logistical purposes.
 It was designed by the New York firm of Cox & Stevens, who were renowned Naval Architects specializing in yachts and small commercial and military craft.
-The Coxe was built in 1922, along with the General John McE.
-Hyde (built 1921), to Cox & Stevens design #244 by Charles Ward Engineering Works of Charleston, West Virginia, located on the Kanawha River, a firm which specialized in shallow draft vessels such as ferries, riverboats, and tugs.
-(The Hyde was sunk by Japanese artillery at Corregidor on April 15, 1942, during World War II.)
+General Frank M. Coxe was built in 1922, along with the General John McE.
+Hyde (built 1921), to Cox & Stevens' design #244 by Charles Ward Engineering Works of Charleston, West Virginia, located on the Kanawha River, a firm which specialized in shallow draft vessels such as ferries, riverboats, and tugs.
+(The General John McE.
+Hyde was sunk by Japanese artillery at Corregidor on April 15, 1942, during World War II.)

 History

 Military use

-The Coxe was an active military vessel on San Francisco Bay from the 1922 to 1947, being decommissioned and sold for surplus in 1947 after the end of World War II.
+The General Frank M. Coxe was an active military vessel on San Francisco Bay from the 1922 to 1947, being decommissioned and sold for surplus in 1947 after the end of World War II.

 Prior to the building of the Golden Gate and Bay bridges in the mid-1930s, ground transportation in the Bay Area was hampered by the Bay and the rivers which bisected the region from San Jose to the Sacramento River Delta.
 However, this region was heavily populated by the Army personnel who garrisoned and maintained the ring of fortresses and ancillary facilities from Fort Point and Fort Cronkite at the mouth of the Bay, to the Benicia Arsenal at the mouth of the Delta.
-There were two island fortresses: Fort McDowell (Angel Island) and Alcatraz, with each of these becoming special purpose facilities by the time of the Coxe.
+There were two island fortresses: Fort McDowell (Angel Island) and Alcatraz, with each of these becoming special purpose facilities by the time of the General Frank M. Coxe.

 By the 1920s, Angel Island and Alcatraz were considered obsolete as artillery positions, with their purposes supplanted by larger coastal guns and extensive electronic mines as the primary coastal defenses.
 As aircraft developed, these also became irrelevant.
 Angel Island developed as a processing center for inductees and recruits, and Alcatraz developed into a maximum security military prison.
-The Coxe provided a regular service between Fort Mason, on the north coast of the San Francisco peninsula, and Fort McDowell on Angel Island, with periodic stops at Alcatraz.
+The General Frank M. Coxe provided a regular service between Fort Mason, on the north coast of the San Francisco peninsula, and Fort McDowell on Angel Island, with periodic stops at Alcatraz.
 The Alcatraz service continued after the Army relinquished control to the Federal Prison Bureau in the mid-1930s.